sayedanowar/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor
-Simple Rock Paper Scissor Game
+This is a Simple `Rock ✊ Paper 🖐 Scissor ✌` Game.